eoinkelly/notes/php/php-language.md

 1. boolean
     * use the (case insenstive) constants `TRUE` and `FALSE`
     * cast to boolean with `(bool)` or `(boolean)`
-    * expressions are automatically cast to boolean if passed to a control structure
+    * expressions are automatically **coerced** to boolean if passed to a control structure
     * falsy values
         1. 0
         2. -0